aclaf/flagrant/docs/explanation/behavior.md

 **LAST_WINS** - Each new occurrence completely replaces the previous value.
 This is the default and enables patterns where command-line arguments override configuration file settings.

-**FIRST_WINS** - Only the first occurrence is kept; subsequent occurrences are silently discarded.
+**FIRST_WINS** - Only the first occurrence is kept; later occurrences are silently discarded.
 This provides immutable semantics where the initial specification locks in the value.

 **APPEND** - Each occurrence's arity-bounded values are appended as a separate tuple element.
 For options with `arity.max > 1`, this creates nested tuple structures preserving the grouping of values per occurrence.
 Essential for options like `--define KEY VAL` where each pair should remain grouped.